National Capitol DX Association's

 On May 14, 2007 the United States Postal Service (USPS) adopted a

-into account the shape and unformity of an item rather than just its
+USPS is taking into account the shape and uniformity of an item rather

-screening out ahead of time items that won't pass through the
+cancelling processes by screening out ahead of time items that won't

 For that reason we can no longer recommend envelopes with clasps on